A good name is to be chosen rather than great riches, and favor is better than silver or gold.

 In March 1995, Clarence “Nat” Fitchett passed away suddenly leaving his big brother in charge of operating Fitchett Funeral Home.
 Amidst grieving the loss of his brother, his sister, and his wife all in the same year, Floyd stepped up and continued to build the legacy that his father had started.

-After a long battle with his health, Floyd E. Fitchett Sr. passed away in June 2013, leaving the business to his 3 children and his last living sister, Beatrice Fitchett Harrell who passed in December 2017.
+After a long battle with his health, Floyd E. Fitchett Sr. passed away in June 2013.
+He had one sister living, Beatrice Fitchett Harrell who passed in December 2017.
 She supported Fitchett, 1821 Liberty Street until her death.
 The business is now being continued by Floyd Sr's. daughters Patricia Fitchett - Baker and Brenda Fitchett - Anthony, granddaughter Shante Fitchett and Chauncey Foreman; we thank Michael Baker Sr., son of the late Floyd E. Fitchett Sr, who has always supported our family legacy here on Liberty Street, along with a dedicated staff of hardworking individuals.
 Floyd Sr. knew the legacy and reputation of Fitchett Funeral Home, for which he had worked hard to build for over 60 years, would be left in capable hands.

 Because of the increasing desire to always meet the expectations of those we service as well as staying relevant in today’s industry, “Cremation Services” was added to the end of the business name to make “Fitchett Funeral & Cremation Services” the next phase in the history and legacy of Fitchett Funeral Home.